About Himaya Haven

 - Social Services

-Razia Hadait is the Founder and Managing Director of Himaya Haven CIC (HHCIC).
+Razia Hadait MBE is the Founder and CEO of Himaya Haven CIC (HHCIC).

-Zobia Hadait is a Director/Secretary of Himaya Haven CIC (HHCIC).
+Zobia Hadait BSc is a Co-Founder and Director/Secretary of Himaya Haven CIC (HHCIC).

 Selina Baig is a Director of Himaya Haven CIC (HHCIC).